 We have the audio of this.

-It goes by really fast, it's 10 seconds.
+It goes by really fast.

-Don't worry, Colonel.
+Don't worry, turn it off.

-This is the vice this is who these people are.
+This is who these people are.

-He spoke to the AFL CIO chief economist Ron Blackwell about the economy and job creation from the American Recovery and Reinvestment Act.
+He spoke to the AFL-CIO chief economist, Ron Blackwell, about the economy and job creation from the American Recovery and Reinvestment Act.

-What's wrong with saying let's put the shovel down, it's not working.
+What's wrong with saying, let's put the shovel down, it's not working?

 Look, we just had the most serious economic crisis since the Great Depression.